NickBlakW/PMT/README.md

 `-n, --name` string Sets project name (default "<Project name here>")\
 `-w, --with` stringArray Initializes project with chosen option

+#### Registry commands

+Access the internal project registry in PMT\
+The registry is a text file that will be created at a path like this `~/users/<user>/.pmt/registry.pmt`, the file can be modified but it is not recommended to do so.

+Aliases:\
+`registry`, `reg`

+Args:\
+`add` registers current initialized project in the registry\
+`list` lists all registered projects in the registry\
+`remove` removes a registered project from the registry

+Flags:\
+`-a, --alt` register project with an alternative key\
+`-h, --help` help for registry
+`-v, --verbose` Shows verbose messages (only for list command)

 #### Execute command

 `pmt exec [flags]`\